-To get medical aid in dying, people must meet these requirements:
+To obtain medical aid in dying in Quebec, people must meet all the following requirements:

 - be 18 years old or older

 - have the mental capacity to make their own decisions about their medical care

 - have a medical condition that seriously affects their health, with no chance of getting better

 - be in constant and unbearable physical or psychological pain

 - have been informed about any available means to relieve suffering

 - have decided that those means are intolerable